tesla-cat/deep-RL-nanobot/readme.md

 | --- | --- | --- | --- |
 | University of Göttingen | Prof. Dr. Reiner Kree | Advanced Topics in Biophysics / Physics of complex systems (Hard problems in soft matter) | 2019 |

-I was awarded a grad of `1` (highest grade in German system), [here is the transcript](./transcript%20University%20of%20Goettingen.pdf).
+I was awarded a grade of `1` (highest grade in the German system), [here is the transcript](./transcript%20University%20of%20Goettingen.pdf).

 My responsibility was to create a [`stochastic fluid - nanobot` environment](./src/environment.py) using openAI gym.